EssohCod/EssohCod/README.md

 - 👋 Hi, I’m @EssohCod
 - 👀 I’m interested in working for you
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on website design projects
+- 💞️ I’m looking to collaborate on website design and software development projects
 - 📫 How to reach me email: nessoh1007@gmail.com and +2348039883835

 <!---